TobieSurette/gulf.data/README.md

 `species`          | Extract or convert species identification data.
 `taxon`            | Extract taxonomic identification data.
 `is.category`      | Detemine if snow crab belongs to a specified biological category.
+`is.pubescent`     | Determine if animal is pubescent (i.e. immature with developping gonads).
 `is.mature`        | Determine if animal is sexually mature.
 `is.primiparous`   | Determine if female is primiparous, i.e. is carrying first clutch of eggs.
 `is.multiparous`   | Determine if female is multiparous, i.e. is carrying second or more clutch of eggs.